ashishtele/ashishtele/README.md

 - 🔭 I’m currently working on: Spreading knowledge on machine learning/statistical modeling through blog post.

 - 🌱 I’m currently Mastering: Python, Advanced R, Power BI.

+- 📫 How to reach me: [My Blog](https://ashishtele.github.io/), [LinkedIn](https://www.linkedin.com/in/ashishtele/)

+- 🤔 I’m looking for help with: Research on Vedic maths and its implementation in ML.